sbhushan1987/node-ftp-deploy/README.md

 # node-ftp-deploy

-A simple folder to folder deploy tools, some time just don't want to git push and run CI for small project ;D
+A simple folder to folder deploy tools, some time just don't want to git push and run CI for small project.

 ## How to use